-California Library Literacy Services Tutor Training Videos: An extensive series of videos to support tutors’ professional development.
+California Library Literacy Services Tutor Training Videos: An extensive series of videos to increase tutors’ expertise in teaching reading.
 The videos are based on Evidence-Based Reading Instruction (EBRI) research that identifies four components of reading: alphabetics, fluency, vocabulary, and comprehension.

-Tutor Ready: A research-based, self-paced, online course for tutors on teaching adults to read, available through the Literacyworks Learner Web Portal.
-The course highlights the four components of reading: alphabetics, comprehension, fluency, and vocabulary and provides background information, informative readings and resources, hands-on activities, and multimedia examples of assessment and instructional strategies.
+Tutor Ready Reading and Writing: Research-based, self-paced, online courses for tutors on teaching adults to read and write.
+Portland State University’s Learner Web courses provide background research information, informative readings and resources, hands-on activities, and multimedia examples of assessment and instructional strategies.

 Improve Comprehension and Reasoning Skills: Information about a program that uses visualizing and verbalizing exercises to stimulate concept imagery—the ability to take the “parts” of what is read and put them together into a complete picture.
 Strengthening concept imagery helps to improve not only comprehension, but reasoning and expressive language skills as well.

 Inspired Learning Model Training Exercises and Tools: An introduction to the Inspired Learning Model, which was developed according to the principle that learning takes place when a student is open to learning, and for a student to be open to learning, the teacher must create a safe learning environment.
 The pilot project was conducted by California Library Literacy Services programs at Huntington Beach Public Library, Santa Clara County Library, and Watsonville Public Library.

 Learning Disabilities Resource Guide: A guide to learning difficulties, disabilities, and differences.
 Written and compiled by Leslie Shelton, Ph.D., with the California Library Literacy Services Learning Disabilities Task Force.